-The School is pleased to congratulate the promotion of two outstanding faculty members.
+The School is pleased to celebrate the promotion of an outstanding faculty member, Russell Weinstein, to Associate Professor.
 Our success is the direct result of the scholarship and leadership of our faculty, and we’re proud to highlight their accomplishments.

 What The Dean Says